shiky8/sub/README.md

 # sub
-subscribe boot to youtube channel by mored list of emails
+subscribe boot to youtube channel by  a word list of emails addrees and passwored

 i made that project  in python3